 Her joy in painting and interacting with others stems from a divinely purposeful space, in which she believes her work is a positive light in a world where its easy to find work that doesn’t seek good in difficult situations or complexity.

-For Newman, her paintings are often a continual narrative of paintings she’s made prior to tell biblical stories, personal testimony, and delve into the binary of good and evil in the world.
-Ultimately her work is an ongoing story of her perception of God’s love for us though we are fallible humans.
+For Newman, her paintings are often a continual narrative of paintings she’s made prior, to tell biblical stories, personal testimony, and delve into the binary of good and evil in the world.
+She sees her artwork as an ongoing story of God’s love for us.